18F/handbook/docs/03-policies/security.md

 Web administrator account holders (Drupal, CiviCRM or other) must also:

-* Be familiar with how to maintain configuration security ([drupal.org/security/secure-configuration](http://drupal.org/security/secure-configuration)).
+* Be familiar with how to maintain configuration security as described in Drupal's [securing your site](http://drupal.org/security/secure-configuration) page.
 * After changing site permissions, the site must be tested by logging in as a user with each affected role and ensuring that access is limited correctly.
 * After changing settings affecting content/data access control, the site must be tested to ensure the settings are correct.
 * The use of PHP in the web administration interface is strongly discouraged (as this code is harder to find and hence audit).